1000 Series: School & Community Relations

 3. Recommendations made by administrative committees to the board are for advisory purposes only.

-It is the responsibility of the superintendent to develop administrative regulations for board-appointed citizen advisory committees and administrative committees as appropriate.
+It is the responsibility of the superintendent to develop administrative regulations for board-appointed citizen advisory committees and administrative committees, as appropriate.

 Adopted: 6/70